As the westernmost institution in the UNC system, Western Carolina University provides

 change evaluating the ecological, social, and economic impacts in our society and

-Located in Scott Hall, this floor is intended to serve students who apply to participate in the Freshman
+This floor is intended to serve students who apply to participate in the Freshman

 Leadership Initiative or Cat Camp.
 The goal of this floor is to provide a brief introduction